A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: The Semiclassical Heat Kernel Expansion

 \section{The Semiclassical Heat Kernel Expansion}

-\begin{definition} Let $M$ be a Riemannian manifold and $\Eh$ a real or complex vector bundle equipped over $M$ with a scalar product (or Hermitian form respectively).
+\begin{definition} Let $(M, g)$ be a Riemannian manifold of dimension $n$ and let $\Eh$ be a real or complex vector bundle over $M$ equipped with a scalar product (or positive definite Hermitian form respectively).
 We say that an operator of the form

-is of Schrödinger type, if $L$ is a formally self-adjoint operator of Laplace type, i.e.\ locally, it has the form
+is of Schrödinger type, if $L$ is a formally self-adjoint operator of Laplace type, i.e.\ locally it has the form

 and $V$ and $W$ are symmetric endomorphism fields (we adopt the sign convention such that the eigenvalues of Laplace type operators tend to $+ \infty$). \end{definition}